Ukraine North to South

 View from the balcony of my suite in Hotel Zenith in Odessa, Ukraine

-Odessa is known for its beaches inside the city, so next day was beach day at the Lancheron beach.
+Odessa is known for its beaches inside the city, so next day was beach day at the Langeron beach.
 The place was completely overrun with people, be joyfully enough not many Europeans.
 However the water and beaches was not really that inviting, so we mostly stayed in the sun rather than the water, where local DJs played Dak-a-Dak music against each other.

 In the afternoon we went for a walk downtown to see some of the city sights.
 Around Deribasivska street loads of people gathered around the opera house, and the big Potemkin stairs along with street musicians some more talented than others, some being a fraction.

-Odessa is know for it’s great seafood, so we went to the restaurant Kotelok – Musselsbar, where we had a great meal accompanied by hydrants and local Ukrainian wine, at the price of 100 kr pr. bottle at the restaurant!
-The night ended at a bar at an outdoor market on Deribasivska street, where we later left after being warned by our local bar friend about a crazy azerbaijani man – which we thought was probably better left alone.
+Odessa is know for it’s great seafood, so we went to the restaurant Kotelok – Musselsbar, where we had a great meal accompanied by hydrants and local Ukrainian wine, at the price of 100 DKK. pr. bottle at the restaurant!
+The night ended at a bar at an outdoor market on Deribasivska street, where we later left after being warned by our local bar friend about a crazy Azerbaijani man – which we thought was probably better left alone.

 In front of the beautiful National Academic Theater of Opera and Ballet in Odessa, Ukraine